 English majors may elect to seek licensure as a teacher of English at the secondary level (grades 5-8 and or 8-12).
 Advisement is provided by a member of the English faculty and a member of the Education Department.
 Students seeking licensure should begin their program upon their admission to the College, but in order to be considered teacher candidates and to complete the professional preparation requirements, they must apply for official admission to the teacher preparation program and be accepted.
 Application to the teacher preparation program, typically occurs prior to the junior year.
 More information about requirements for admittance to the teacher preparation program can be found on page 118.
 Students seeking secondary licensure must complete all requirements for the major, including a concentration, plus the additional requirements listed below.

 Special English Requirements for Secondary Licensure (used

 to fulfill the generalist concentration)

+ENGL 209 Great Books (3 s.h.)

+ENGL 220 Traditional Grammar and Usage (3 s.h.)

 ENGL 230 Post-Colonial Literature (3 s.h.)